 Configuring MySQL and MariaDB

 MariaDB is a community-developed split of MySQL intended to remain free under the GNU GPL.
-As a split of a leading Open-Source software system, it is notable for being led by the original MySQL developers.
-They separated it due to concerns over Oracle's acquisition.
+As a split of a leading open-source software system, it is notable for being led by the original MySQL developers.
+It was forked due to concerns about Oracle's acquisition.

 MariaDB has supported database sequences since v10.3, but we recommend using v10.6 or newer right now.
 See MariaDB Server Releases.